slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"An expert is a person who has made all the mistakes which can be made in a very narrow field."
 -- Niels Bohr [1885]*

 True experts recognize the limits of what they know and what they do not know.

-Introverts have more probability of being an expert in their field.
+Most experts in their field are introverts.
 Extraversion is not good for mastery.

 > *"We have knowledge of a thing only when we have grasped its cause."
 -- Aristotle [-384]*